 As for entering that next chapter with a big individual game and a win against his former team, George was not discouraged by his poor individual play.

 “I closed that chapter when I became a Thunder,” George said.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!